Croydon Youth Zone is delighted to announce that Nick Sleep has been appointed as its Chair.

 “I am as excited about OnSide as I was when I set up my own firm 16 years ago.
 It is that important to me.
 The build is fab, and the young people are so enthusiastic.
 We aim to build an OnSide ecosystem in which we can all be justifiably proud with its roots deep into the Croydon community.”

-Croydon Council has donated £3.25million towards the £6million construction costs with OnSide raising the rest through external contributors such as the Queen’s Trust, the Stone Family Foundation and the Fidelity UK Foundation.
+Croydon Council has donated £3.25million towards the £6million construction costs with OnSide raising the rest through external contributors such as the Queen’s Trust and the Stone Family Foundation.

 Following the approval of a planning application last month, building work will begin in the new year and once open, the Youth Zone will cost just £5 per year to be a member and then just 50p per visit.